TITLE 89: SOCIAL SERVICES

 A) National Training Services Grant –

-Incentive payments which the Department of Rehabilitation Services authorizes to be paid for a maximum of two (2) years to disabled persons receiving categorical public assistance and enrolled in the National Training Service Project;
+Incentive payments which the Department of Rehabilitation Services authorizes to be paid for a maximum of 2 years to disabled persons receiving categorical public assistance and enrolled in the National Training Service Project;

 B) Jobs Training Partnership Act (JTPA) –